 With 24 city blocks, Chinatown has been in the center of San Francisco since the 1850s, and is frequented by more people each year than even the Golden Gate Bridge.
 With so much ground to cover, both first-time and repeat visitors can easily get overwhelmed with choices.
+That’s where this list comes in: it’s a quick “greatest hits” guide to help you hit the highlights, then explore deeper if you’ve got the time.

-We’ll narrow it down for you.
 Here are the best ways to experience San Francisco’s famous Chinatown.

 This is the iconic archway that welcomes you into Chinatown as you enter from the Union Square area.
 As you enter, be sure to stop briefly to admire the huge lion statues on either side.